gracious-tech/copy.church/src/licenses/index.md

 ## Applying conditions
 It is highly recommended to not apply any legal conditions to the use of your resource as:

- 1. It would no longer truly be ["given freely" (Matthew 10:8)](/biblical/)
+ 1. It would no longer truly be ["freely given" (Matthew 10:8)](/biblical/)
  2. It makes it more complicated for people to legally use your resource
  3. The only way to enforce conditions is to [sue in secular courts (see 1 Corinthians 6:7)](/biblical/)

 An alternative is to simply state your wishes when sharing the resource.
 For example, you can express your hope that any translations would be freely shared as well.

 ### Legally enforced conditions
-While resources with conditions can't be considered "freely given" in the biblical sense, we do appreciate that many believers choosing to use such licenses have good intentions.
+While resources with conditions can't be considered "freely given" in a strict sense, we do appreciate that many believers choosing to use such licenses have good intentions.

 The following conditions are available: